-The main results of the post-test calculation of test QUENCH-06 are summarized in the Fig. 5.24 to Fig. 5.31, where the red and brown dashed curves refer to the experimental data, the solid blue and green ones refer to the calculated data with the new version 3.3, and the dashed, black ones refer to the results of the previous release version 3.2.1.
+The main results of the post-test calculation of test QUENCH-06 are summarized in the Fig. 5.21 to Fig. 5.26, where the black curves refer to the experimental data, the solid red ones refer to the calculated data with the new version 3.4.0, and the dashed, blue ones refer to the results of the previous release version 3.3.1.
 The given elevations correspond to the values given for the test facility, where the heated length is from 0.0 m to 1.0 m.

-Fig. 5.24 to Fig. 5.27 compare the calculated and measured rod cladding temperatures at different elevations.
+Fig. 5.21 and Fig. 5.22 compare the calculated and measured rod cladding temperatures at different elevations.
 The temperature progression for the whole test shows a good agreement, especially within the pre-oxidation phase.
-The detailed view to the time of power transient and quenching for the levels 750 mm, 950 mm and 1150 mm (Fig. 5.25 to Fig. 5.27) reveals some underestimation of the temperature increase rate during the oxidation escalation just before the start of water injection.
+The detailed view to the time of power transient and quenching for the levels 750 mm, 950 mm and 1150 mm reveals some underestimation of the temperature increase rate during the oxidation escalation just before the start of water injection.
 In /SEP 04/ the maximum measured temperature of the test is given with 2056 K at 950 mm height, while the maximum cladding temperature in the simulation is 1951 K at the same level.
 Due to the lower cladding temperatures, the cool down after start of quenching proceeds slightly quicker in the calculation but is generally in a satisfactory agreement with measured data.

-The diagram of quench front progression (Fig. 5.28) shows a complete quenching of the bundle after 7410 s; the time necessary for cool down is 230 s in the calculation.
-Fig. 5.28 shows that the quenching of the hottest rod positions at 950 mm elevation needs about 60 s longer in the test than in the simulation.
+The diagram of quench front progression (Fig. 5.23) shows a complete quenching of the bundle after 7410 s; the time necessary for cool down is 230 s in the calculation.
+Fig. 5.23 shows that the quenching of the hottest rod positions at 950 mm elevation needs about 60 s longer in the test than in the simulation.

-Considering the release of hydrogen due to the oxidation of the Zircaloy components, the comparison of measured and calculated oxidation heat shows the good agreement achieved by the modelling of the oxidation reactions especially during the pre-oxidation phase (Fig. 5.29).
-Regarding the integral hydrogen mass (Fig. 5.30), the calculated values of the contribution from the rods only (model ECORE) agree very well with the measured mass derived from the experiment up to the time of escalation just before cool down, whereas the total amount of produced hydrogen including the HECU components (shroud and grids) slightly overestimates the test data (37.3 g compared to 35 g in the experiment /SEP 04/).
+Considering the release of hydrogen due to the oxidation of the Zircaloy components, the comparison of measured and calculated oxidation heat shows the good agreement achieved by the modelling of the oxidation reactions especially during the pre-oxidation phase (Fig. 5.24).
+Regarding the integral hydrogen mass (Fig. 5.25), the calculated values of the contribution from the rods only (model ECORE) agree very well with the measured mass derived from the experiment up to the time of escalation just before cool down, whereas the total amount of produced hydrogen including the HECU components (shroud and grids) slightly underestimates the test data (32.6 g compared to 35 g in the experiment /SEP 04/).

-The results obtained with the new version 3.3 are quite similar to those of the previous release version 3.2.1, including computational performance (Fig. 5.31).
+The results obtained with the new version 3.4.0 are quite similar to those of the previous release version 3.3.1, including computational performance (Fig. 5.26).